Watermarking – invisible watermarks (secret) or visible (public)?

 What are we trying to achieve with watermarking?

-Watermarking is a complex subject that requires some research in order to understand what problems you are trying to solve and how effective different techniques prove to be when considering digital information, particularly PDF documents.
+Watermarking is a complex subject that requires some thought.
+You need to understand what you’re trying to solve and how effective different techniques are at protecting digital information.
+This is never more true than with PDF document watermarking.

 - Hiding information from the public view